What is a urinary catheter?

 A sterile drainage bag which collects urine is secured to the leg using elasticated straps or a sleeve providing discreet storage of urine under clothing.
-The bag should be emptied when ¾ full and manufacturers recommend a maximum use of 7 days before changing.
+A urine collection bag should be emptied when ¾ full and manufacturers recommend a maximum use of 7 days before changing.

-The valve allows the bladder to fill with urine and is to be emptied at regular intervals during the day by opening the valve.
-Manufacturer’s recommendations are up to 7 days usage.
+A catheter valve allows the bladder to fill with urine and is to be emptied at regular intervals during the day by opening the valve.
+Manufacturer’s recommendations are up to 7 days of usage.

-Suspended from a belt around the waist, a larger volume drainage bag.
-Manufacturer’s guidelines for use up to 28 days before change.
+A stomach urine bag is suspended from a belt around the waist and is a larger-volume drainage bag.
+Manufacturers’ guidelines are for use up to 28 days before needing to be changed.

 Large capacity urine bag used for overnight drainage which is secured into the end of the tap of the leg bag/catheter valve, the tap is then opened to allow urine to collect in the larger bag overnight.
-A night stand or bed hanger can help to support the weight of the bag and aid drainage.
-These bags are normally single use with a new bag each night.
+A nightstand or bed hanger can help support the bag’s weight and aid drainage.
+These bags are normally single-use with a new bag each night.

 How do I dispose of my used catheter products?

 Empty any urine contents down the lavatory or into a collecting receptacle.
 Wrap the product in a disposal bag.
-Dispose of in household waste or in accordance with manufacturer’s guidelines.
+Dispose of catheter bags in household waste or in accordance with the manufacturer’s guidelines.

 The catheter entry site into the body should be washed twice a day using mild soap and water and dried thoroughly.
 Creams and talcum powder should be avoided as they may affect the material of the catheter or may cause clogging.
 When bathing or showering your drainage bag should be emptied beforehand and left in place.
 Always wash your hands before and after draining or changing the urine bag.